First Stage: Exploration

 1. Identify project champions

-Examples of project champion roles may include physicians, nursing, midwifery, lactation, pharmacy, hospital executives, hospital or departmental administration, finance, billing/coding, business coordinators, managers, medical records, and/or information systems.
+Examples of project champion roles may include physicians, nurses, midwifery, lactation consultants, pharmacy, hospital executives, hospital or departmental administration, finance, billing/coding, business coordinators, managers, medical records, and/or information systems.
 Clinical, pharmacy, and financial champions are often the most important.

 2. Provide clinical evidence to educate others